saidurwd/HealthNexus/_doc/HMS_Laravel_SaaS_AI_Development_Specification.md

 ## 5.2 Tenant model

-Use a shared application and initially a shared PostgreSQL database with tenant-aware rows.
+Use a shared application and initially a shared MySQL database with tenant-aware rows.

 Tenant-owned tables should include: